 We recommend: Pre-shampoo Treatment Oil to maintain the natural hair and scalp oil.

-We recommend: Treatment Conditioner as a leave in treatment.
+We recommend: Treatment Conditioner as a regular conditioner and leave in treatment.

-We hope that helps you to find your hair type.
-It might just sit somewhere between 2 (or maybe 3!) categories but as we said, it's not always easy to get it spot on as every single one of us is unique.
+We hope that helps you to find your hair type and the best products for it.
+Your hair might sit somewhere between 2 (or maybe 3!) categories so it's not always easy to get it spot on.
+Every single one of us is unique, but it's a great staring point.